Indians to meet with Native Americans on potential new name

-Earlier this week, Dolan met with Cleveland’s players, front-office members and manager Terry Francona to discuss the possibility of a name change as well as other issues such as social justice and race relations.
+Earlier this week, Dolan, whose family took ownership of the franchise in 2000, met with Cleveland’s players, front-office members and manager Terry Francona to discuss the possibility of the name change as well as other issues such as social justice and race relations.

 Dolan called the talks “candid and productive.”